VeerpalKaur1511/VeerpalKaurBookStore/VeerpalKaurBookStore/Readme.txt

  first i modify database
- then i run nuget console package and run add-migration AddDefaultIdentityMigration but it showing error then i change default project to .dataAccess thenrun again ...its working
+ then i run nuget console package and run add-migration AddDefaultIdentityMigration but it showing error then i change default project to .dataAccess thenrun again ...its working i added new DB and create new file named category in models project...then add migrationin pm console